MystenLabs/sui/crates/sui-framework/docs/sui_system.md

 ## Function `update_validator_next_epoch_worker_address`

-Update a validator's worker address.
+Update a validator's narwhal worker address.
 The change will only take effects starting from the next epoch.